Cranberry Energy Balls

 These cranberry energy balls are the perfect easy snack.
 Made with just 7 simple ingredients including almonds, cashews, dates and dried cranberries.

 It’s been a minute since I shared a recipe for energy bites!
 Energy balls are one of my favorite healthy snacks.
-They’re similar to granola bars but a little more fun to eat in my opinion.
+They’re similar to my cranberry granola bars but a little more fun to eat in my opinion.
 I like to keep them in the fridge or freezer and grab a couple any time I need an afternoon snack or a healthy breakfast.

 Why Make Energy Balls?